Who We Are

 Clinical Psychologist, Co-Founder

 Steve completed his undergraduate degree at Cornell University, his doctorate at St. John's University, and his post-doctoral fellowship in clinical child psychology at Long Island Jewish Medical Center.
-He has also maintained a specialized private practice in Rockville Centre, NY for the past 7 years.
+He has also maintained a specialized private practice in Rockville Centre, NY for more than 10 years.
 In his many roles – including adjunct faculty appointments at The New School and St. John’s University – Steve has taught and supervised numerous psychologists-in-training, conducted research on OCD and related disorders, and given several presentations and workshops for professionals.

 Jason Weingarten, Psy.D.